5 Actionable Tips to Improve Meeting Engagement

 When the conversation lapses, they can ask guiding questions.
 If they notice specific team members are quiet or distracted, they can bring the conversation to them by asking their opinion.
 Facilitators can guide a brainstorming session in the right direction by redirecting conversations if they get off track.

-4. Use virtual whiteboards to open up collaboration
+4. Use visual platforms to open up collaboration

 Visual aids encourage collaboration by helping participants understand each other’s thoughts better and visualize the bigger picture they’re putting together in real time.
 You might draw out notes on a whiteboard or sketch ideas on a piece of paper to help organize your thoughts.